Subscapularis tendinosis, the actual cause and solution

 Functional Patterns Holistic Principles for Managing Subscapularis Tendinosis

 Functional Patterns uses holistic principles to help you move better and avoid injuries.
+Our goal is to prove long term relief without needing surgical repair.
 Here’s how you can use these principles to manage subscapularis tendinosis:

 1. Posture and Alignment: Good posture is key.
 Stand and sit up straight to keep your shoulders in the right position and reduce subscap pain.